noisyboiler/flask-wamp/README.rst

 This is a standard Flask Extension.

-Under the hood you have a single wampy client instance with a WAMP WebSocket connection to Crossbar.
+Under the hood you have a single `wampy`_ client instance with a WAMP WebSocket connection to Crossbar.
 So for every instance of your Flask App you have, you also have a single instance of wampy.
 You must wrap your Flask App in the flask-wamp App to achieve this, providing the Router host and Realm name.
 This should come from your Flask Config object - see `test_flask_wamp` for an example.

 Then, much like with `nameko-wamp`_, you can declare a Flask endpoint/view to fulfill the WAMP Callee or Subscriber Role.
 This is doesn't stop you also routing HTTP requests to these views - bargain!

 Once you've done this it can be communicated with over the WAMP protocol by any other WAMP Caller or Publisher component, whether this is another Flask App or a Browser, and assuming they are all attached to the same Realm.
 Declarations are done with *decorators*.
 What these "views" then do under the decoration is entirelly up to you.

-For a Flask Peer to fulfill a Caller or Publisher Role you need a handle on that *wampy* instance and the API it provides.
+For a Flask Peer to fulfill a Caller or Publisher Role you need a handle on that **wampy** instance and the API it provides.
 Again, just like `nameko-wamp`_, we use Dependency Injection so all your views have access to wampy via the `g` object.
-For example
+For example,

 .. code-block:: python